These easy apple cinnamon Greek yogurt pancakes are perfect for a fall morning. The original recipe serves two but you can multiply for more!

 I wore boots for the first time over the weekend!
 I was so stinking excited to see a high only in the 60s I actually had a difficult time decided which pair was going to get the honor of being the first worn of the season.

-Maybe it was cruel of me to not make something with chocolate for her chocoholic self (something I did not inherit), or maybe I was just looking out for her health by making sure she ate fruit?
+Maybe it was cruel of me to not make something with chocolate for her chocoholic self (something I did not inherit unless peanut butter is involved), or maybe I was just looking out for her health by making sure she ate fruit?
 Either way, I made fruity pancakes for a non-fruity person and it was still a hit.

-6 oz. container of Chobani Apple Cinnamon Greek yogurt
+- 6 oz. container of Greek yogurt*

-1/2 cup all-purpose flour
+- 1/2 cup all-purpose flour

-1 tsp baking soda
+- 1 tsp baking soda

 - 1/2 tsp apple pie seasoning

 - 1 Tbsp unsalted butter

 - 1 large apple, peeled, cored and sliced 1/4-inch thick

 - 1/2 tsp cornstarch

-2 Tbsp cold water
+- 2 Tbsp cold water

 - 2 Tbsp brown sugar

 - 1/8 tsp cinnamon

 - Mix yogurt and egg in a medium bowl until blended and smooth.
 Add flour, baking soda and seasoning and stir until the dry ingredients are mixed in.
 The batter will be thick.

 - Preheat a griddle or large pan to medium heat.
-Spray with nonstick spray.
 Use an ice cream scoop or 1/4 to 1/3 cup measuring cup to scoop the batter into the pan.
 Spread each of the batter scoops into an even circle.
 Cook for about 3 minutes or until golden brown, then flip and cook the other side for about 2 minutes, until it is golden brown too.
 Repeat with the remaining batter.